The best burger and fries in every state

 North Dakota: Sickies Garage Burgers & Brews, Bismarck and Fargo

-Customers love the absolutely mammoth burger menu at Sickies Garage Burgers & Brews, which has a few locations in North Dakota and a handful outside the state.
-It draws customers back time and again.
-Particularly indulgent options include the Glazed Doughnut Burger (in a doughnut 'bun'), the Jalapeño Peanut Butter Burger and the Macaroni and Cheese Burger.
+Customers love the absolutely mammoth menu at Sickies Garage Burgers & Brews, which has a few locations in North Dakota and several outside the state.
+The 50 burgers on offer draw customers back time and again.
+Particularly indulgent options include the glazed donut burger (in a donut 'bun'), the jalapeño peanut butter burger, and the mac 'n' cheese burger.

 Ohio: The Thurman Cafe, Columbus

-The gigantic burgers at The Thurman Cafe come as 12-oz (340g) patties that are piled high with toppings, so it's best to visit with an empty stomach.
-Customers recommend The Thurman Burger loaded with ham, mushrooms, onions, mozzarella, American cheese and pickles, as well as the Mushroom Burger with mushrooms and mozzarella.
-The fries are given the thumbs up too.
+The gigantic burgers at The Thurman Cafe come as 12oz patties that are piled high with toppings, so it's best to visit with an empty stomach.
+Customers recommend The Thurman Burger loaded with ham, mushrooms, onions, mozzarella, American cheese, and pickles, as well as the mushroom burger with mushrooms and mozzarella.
+The hand-cut fries are given the thumbs up too.

 Oklahoma: Tucker’s Onion Burgers, Oklahoma City and Norman

-The story of Tucker’s Onion Burgers, with four Oklahoma locations, is intertwined with the history of its namesake burger, which was created by chefs to help cafés stay in business during the Great Depression.
+The story of Tucker’s Onion Burgers, with five Oklahoma locations, is intertwined with the history of its namesake burger, which was created by chefs to help cafés stay in business during the Great Depression.
 This mini-chain is the place to try it.
-Customers can't get enough and say the onions and jalapeños are caramelised to perfection, patties are juicy and fresh, and the portions are generous.
+Customers can't get enough and say the onions and jalapeños are caramelized to perfection, patties are juicy and fresh, and the portions are generous.

 Oregon: Hwy 101 Burger, Lincoln City